xuy50/550_processor/README.md

-This processor is designed by
-Yang Xu yx248
-Jingzhi Zhao jz422
-Mengyao Zhang mz215

 #freqdiv.v
 To implement this processor, we first built two clock_dividers, one to devide the given clock by 2, one by 4.